Support

 HB 761 Income Tax - Subtraction Modification for Military Retirement Income (Keep Our Heroes Home Act) Del.
 Mike Griffith (35A-R)

 Increasing to $40,000 over a 2-year period the amount of a certain subtraction modification under the State income tax for certain military retirement income received by an individual, regardless of age, during a taxable year for certain military service.
-Ways and Means Support
+Ways and Means Taxation - Support

 In the House - Hearing 2/19 at 1:00 p.m.
 (2/5)